Maya Yoshida: LA Galaxy

 On 3 August 2023, Yoshida joined Major League Soccer club LA Galaxy on a free transfer, signing a contract through the end of the 2024 season.

 He made his debut for the club, starting the match and kept a clean sheet, in a 1–0 win against Chicago Fire on 26 August 2023.
 Since joining LA Galaxy, Yoshida became a first team regular, forming a centre–back partnership with Eriq Zavaleta and Chris Mavinga.
 He scored his first goal for the club, scoring a second half equaliser, in a 4–2 loss against rivals, Los Angeles FC on 16 September 2023.
-In absent of original captain Javier Hernández, Yoshida captained LA Galaxy for the first time and led the club to a 3–3 draw against Portland Timbers on 30 September 2023.
-Having started all the remaining LA Galaxy’s matches since joining the club, he made twelve appearances and scoring once in all competitions.
+In the absence of original captain Javier Hernández, Yoshida captained LA Galaxy for the first time and led the club to a 3–3 draw against Portland Timbers on 30 September 2023.
+Having started all the remaining LA Galaxy's matches since joining the club, he made twelve appearances and scoring once in all competitions.

-Ahead of the 2024 season, it was announced that Yoshida was named as LA Galaxy’s new captain following the departure of Hernández.
+Ahead of the 2024 season, it was announced that Yoshida was named as LA Galaxy's new captain following the departure of Hernández.
 He scored his first goal of the season, scoring a last minute equalier to help the club earn a 3–3 draw against St. Louis City SC on 17 March 2024.
 A month later on 22 April 2024, Yoshida scored his second goal of the season, in a 4–3 win against San Jose Earthquakes.
+Yoshida was crowned MLS champion after defeating the New York Red Bulls in MLS Cup 2024.